 Tucker Wildlife Sanctuary

 Tucker Wildlife Sanctuary is a 12-acre outdoor education center and nature preserve located in the heart of Modjeska Canyon, adjacent to the Cleveland National Forest.
-It is owned and operated by Cal State Fullerton and its College of Natural Sciences and Mathematics.
-Tucker Wildlife Sanctuary has a dual mission — to support science and environmental education and to act as a sanctuary for the preservation of local native habitat and wildlife.
-Tucker serves as a unique field research center for college and university students and as a field trip destination for K-12 schools.
-Tucker is open to the public Tuesday through Sunday, 9 a.m. to 4 p.m., for visitors to enjoy and learn about the local wildlife and natural habitat of Southern California.
-Naturalist-led group tours are available for $6/person.
+It is owned and operated by Cal State Fullerton and CSUF Extension and International Programs.
+Tucker Wildlife Sanctuary has a dual mission — to support science and environmental education and to act as a sanctuary for the preservation of local native habitats and wildlife.
+Tucker serves as a unique field-trip destination for college-level classes and K-12 schools.
+Tucker is open to the public Tuesday through Sunday, 9 a.m. to 4 p.m., for visitors to enjoy and learn about the local wildlife and natural habitats of Southern California.
 Admission to the sanctuary is free.
-Tucker’s facilities include a small natural history museum/interpretive center, a bird observation porch with feeders, hiking trails, relaxing picnic areas, a creek, a small amphitheater and a gift shop.
-For tour reservations, call 714-649-2760.
+Naturalist-led group tours are available for $7/person.
+Tucker’s facilities include a natural-history interpretive center, a bird-observation porch, walking trails, relaxing picnic areas, a seasonal creek, an amphitheater and a gift shop.
+For more information or tour reservations, call 714-649-2760.

 Twin Studies Center

 The Twin Studies Center of the Psychology Department is designed to serve two purposes: 1) conduct research projects on twins that will contribute to knowledge concerning the rearing and educating of twins and enhance understanding of human development, and 2) provide information to the public concerning psychological and biological aspects of twinship.
 Nancy L. Segal, professor of psychology, is the director of the Twin Studies Center.